 The Release II-A software no longer emulates an HP 9000 Series 200 display system (for example, the 9836C) using PC hardware.
 Instead, a Series 300 style bit-mapped display is used, which uses the full area of the screen with no clipping of graphics images.
 As with Series 300, the default display mode is combined (merged) alpha and graphics.
-This display system is described in detail in chapter 6 of Installing and Using HP BASIC in the MS-DOS Environment.
-We'll cover some specific porting issues here.
+Let's look at some specific porting issues.